Azhar-ali7/local_llm/README.md

 ### Gemma

 Gemma2b is an LLM model used in this project.
 It provides the language model for generating responses to the questions based on the content of the PDF files.
-(It used because of the computational limitations of my system)
+(It is used because of the computational limitations of my system)

 ### Vector Store